Kaldeira/warzone-cleaner/README.md

 # warzone-cleaner
-simple cleaner for warzone, fix shadow bans

-just a basic trace cleaner to evade shadow bans.
+A simple cleaner for Warzone.
+If you're having trouble finding matches, this tool removes certain files from the game folder and registry to help restore matchmaking functionality